tjdevries/present.nvim/README.md

 Can execute code in Language blocks, when you have them in a slide.

-You may need to configure this with `opts.executors`, only have Python and Javascript by default.
+You may need to configure this with `opts.executors`, only have Lua, Python, Javascript, and Rust by default.

 ```python
 print("yaayayayaya python")